gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 To get started, get your child's phone, and go to **Settings &rarr; Screen Time**, as shown below:

-{% image src="lockdown-iphone/settings-screentime.png" caption="Settings &rarr; Screen Time" alt="locking down an iphone: start at 'Settings' -> 'Screen Time'" /%}
+{% image src="lockdown-iphone/settings-screentime.png" caption="Settings &rarr; Screen Time" alt="locking down an iPhone: start at 'Settings' -> 'Screen Time'" /%}

 Then, click to _turn on_ Screen Time:

-{% image src="lockdown-iphone/turn-on-screentime.png" caption="Turn on Screen Time, then click 'Continue'" alt="locking down an iphone: tap to turn onn Screen Time" /%}
+{% image src="lockdown-iphone/turn-on-screentime.png" caption="Turn on Screen Time, then click 'Continue'" alt="locking down an iPhone: tap to turn onn Screen Time" /%}

 ### "My iPhone" or "My Child's"

-The next prompt will ask you if the phone is "your", or your child's.
+The next prompt will ask you if the phone is "My iPhone", or "My Child's".

-{% image src="lockdown-iphone/mine-or-childs.png" caption="Read below for guidance on what to choose..." alt="locking down an iphone: what to do when it asks you 'Is This iPhone for Yourself or Your Child?'?" /%}
+{% image src="lockdown-iphone/mine-or-childs.png" caption="Read below for guidance on what to choose..." alt="locking down an iPhone: what to do when it asks you 'Is This iPhone for Yourself or Your Child?'?" /%}

 You can select _either_ option, however, if you choose "My Child's", you'll need to have **Family Sharing** already set up.
 You can pause at this point and set up Family Sharing